yerytech/yerytech/Readme.md

 # Hello! 👋 I'm Yery, but you can call me YeryTech

 Welcome to my GitHub repository!
-I'm a software engineering student and a passionate mobile app developer.
-Currently, I'm immersed in the exciting world of software development, exploring new technologies and creating innovative solutions that make a difference.
+I am a software developer with experience in React, React Native, Flutter, and Kotlin.
+I enjoy creating useful and well-designed applications, both mobile and web, with the goal of learning and contributing.

+I have worked on projects like Apuntes Domino, an app that simplifies scorekeeping for domino games, and I am the founder of SofPintao, an initiative focused on developing software that helps protect the environment.

+I’m always looking for new challenges and opportunities to grow professionally and contribute with innovative solutions.
+Let’s connect!

 ## About me